juliovp01/motd-tcl/README.md

 Ansible Satellite 6 Install
 ===========================

-Role to install and do configure motd-tcl
+Role to install and do configure motd-tcl.
+This role is based on work found at: http://www.mewbies.com/how_to_customize_your_console_login_message_tutorial.htm

 Requirements
 ------------